danielecampione/open_teradata_viewer/readme.txt

 in release 14.10.00.18:

 DR 144415 STRICT_ENCODE connection parameter

+This release includes changes to address the following DRs, originally included in release 14.00.00.41:

+DR 167776 CLOB INOUT parameter assigned new value in procedure body is truncated to 4 bytes when input was NULL DR 172432 Error 1178 thrown for query returning result set of Array columns mixed with other type columns

 This release includes changes to address the following DRs, originally included in release 14.00.00.40: